 So, for instance, if I have a Full HD monitor with 165Hz refresh and an 8-bit color – which most tournament-grade gaming monitors do.
 I get the following data rate:

 (H + Hblank) × (V + Vblank) × (C x 3) × F

 (1920 + 80) × (1080 + 88) × (8 x 3) × 165

 = 9.26 Gigabits/second

-Hence from this we can deduce that even an HDMI 1.4 interface would suffice for this since HDMI 1.4 has an effective bandwidth of 10.2 Gigabits/second and our data rate of 9.26 Gbits/s is lower.
+Hence, we can deduce that even an HDMI 1.4 interface would suffice since HDMI 1.4 has an adequate bandwidth of 10.2 Gigabits/second, and our data rate of 9.26 Gbits/s is lower.

 The following table explains further:

 |165Hz||2560×1440 (QHD)||8||16.30||HDMI 2.1|

 |165Hz||3840×2160 (UHD/4K)||8||36.29||HDMI 2.1|